By Nancy Drexler

 More than pretty, a good design will be simple and cohesive.
 If the eye doesn't know where to go first, it will either skim the e-mail or, more than likely, move on.

 All of your key information, including the call to action and any links, should be positioned above the fold.
-This means that it should all be visible on a preview screen, or an opened e-mail, without requiring the reader to do
+This means that it should all be visible on a preview screen, or an opened e-mail, without requiring the reader to do any scrolling.

 The first thing you want someone to read or see should be positioned on the upper right side of the page.
 From there, the eye will typically scan down.